Shooting of Abby Zwerner: Aftermath

 Richneck Elementary School remained closed during the subsequent week.
-The school announced that Principal Briana Foster Newton had left the position shortly before the school re-opened on January 30.
-Additionally, school assistant principal Dr. Ebony Parker resigned before the school re-opened, and the school district superintendent George Parker III was voted out effective February 1.
+The school announced that the principal, Briana Foster Newton, had left the position shortly before the school re-opened on January 30.
+Additionally, school assistant principal Ebony Parker resigned before the school re-opened, and the school district superintendent George Parker III was voted out effective February 1.
 The school re-opened with additional safety measures in the form of two permanent school division security officers, two metal detectors, doors installed in previously open areas, and all students receiving clear backpacks.
+Zwerner later resigned on June 13, 2023.
+As of January 2025, Zwerner has said she was still struggling with PTSD, increased anxiety and depression in the aftermath of the shooting.

+Perpetrator

+The child shooter was arrested and remained in a healthcare facility as of 13 January 2023.
+Because of his very young age, his identity could not be revealed.
+On January 13, police stated they did not know about the tip-off that the shooter was armed before the shooting.